funmibam/ticket-lifecycle/README.md

 # osTicket Lab Exercise

 This lab exercise involves creating, observing, and completing tickets within the osTicket system, both as an end-user and as a help desk agent.
-This project will help develop ticket management skills, which are essential in a help desk or IT support role.
+This project will help develop ticket management skills essential in a help desk or IT support role.

 ## Access URLs